-The Second Annual Ubuntu Awards: New Jersey’s 30 Under 30, presented by Them Cloud Kids, will honor 30 distinguishable women, men, and groups under the age of thirty whose powerful community work and collaborations with notable organizations and individuals has left a lasting impression around the state of New Jersey.
-This event will make it possible for leading community figures and influencers to network with like-minded individuals while enjoying entertainment, hors d'oevres, and impactful speeches from passionate youth.
+The Ubuntu Awards: New Jersey’s 30 Under 30 is an annual fundraiser event facilitated by Them Cloud Kids to recognize and honor 30 youth under the age of 30 that do extraordinary work in the state of New Jersey and beyond.
+Now in its third year, this event will make it possible for community powerhouses to network with like-minded individuals while enjoying entertainment, hors d'oevres, and impactful speeches from passionate youth.

 Ubuntu Legacy Award